git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mikro-Mk3.md

 ### Drum Mode

 Press *Pad Mode* to activate.
 Press again to toggle to the configuration page.
 On this page pad 15/16 transpose the drum pads up/down.

-Enable the step sequencer by pressing **Step**.
+* Enable the step sequencer by pressing **Step**.
 The pads represent 16 steps of the currently selected drum cell.
-Press the **Follow** button to activate the grid configuration.
+* Press the **Follow** button to activate the grid configuration.
 The lower 8 buttons select the grid resolution.
 Pads 13/14 select the current edit page.
-To edit a note in the step sequencer press **Events**.
-In this mode, press a pad which contains a note to select it for editing.
-Turn the encoder to change the value of the selected note parameter.
+* To edit a note in the step sequencer press **Events**.
+In this mode, press one or more pads which contain notes to select them for editing.
+Use the display knobs to edit the parameters of the selected note(s).
+Use **Encoder up/down** to select more parameter pages.
+The selected note is lit in yellow.
+* Turn the encoder to change the value of the selected note parameter.
 Select the 6 available parameters by pressing the *Volume*, *Swing* and *Tempo* buttons.
 Press the buttons twice for the second parameter.
+* **MUTE+Pad** in step sequencer toggles the mute state of the note.
+A muted note is lit in grey.

 ### Play Mode